Robben Ford Style Funky Blues - My LATEST Course

 There are other models too offered by Fender, for example, the Classic Players 50's and 60's need mentioning as well - they are really nice for the money and also worth a look.

-Final word - my Suhr Classic is obviously not a Fender, but it's a Strat design all the way and honestly, I think it's better than any Fender I've ever played.
+Final word - my Suhr Classic is obviously not a Fender, but it's a Strat design all the way and honestly, I think it's better than most Fenders I've ever played.
 It costs a lot more than a Fender Standard Strat, so if you are on a budget, definitely consider the Standard Stratocaster from Fender.

 I think I can say that my 2006 Eric Johnson strat is a guitar that I will keep until my dying day. :-)Comment added on December 20, 2012